In this article we’ll discuss how kubernetes for startups helps in cloud computing.

 Kubernetes is an exciting tool that greatly simplifies deploying applications.
 They make sure machines and resources are fully utilized.
 If you wish to deploy a fleet of similar services on large-scale infrastructure, Kubernetes is the way to go.
 It also readily integrates with any cloud portfolio.
 However, the downside is that Kubernetes is significantly more complex.
 It’s not suitable for simple or lightweight applications.
 It has a steep learning curve.

-The takeaway here is, you don’t need to use Kubernetes just because everybody else does.
+The takeaway here is, you don’t need to use Kubernetes for startups just because everybody else does.
 Many early-stage start-ups probably don’t need Kubernetes while many mature start-ups may already be invested in other technologies, so it wouldn’t be feasible to switch.
 It definitely makes sense for those start-ups looking to move from a ‘Minimum Viable cloud’ infrastructure that uses containers to something more stable.
 One needs to carefully evaluate their requirements before fixing a tool.